Singapore passport: Automated border control systems

-Singaporean citizens aged 6 and older are eligible to use the automated clearance lanes at the its country's checkpoints, provided that their biometric identifiers (iris / facial / fingerprints) have been enrolled with ICA.
-In addition, for young Singapore citizens who wish to use the automated lanes but had collected their passports before turning six, they may enrol their biometrics at the staffed immigration counters (with the supervision of their parent / guardian).
+Singapore citizens aged 6 and older are eligible to use the automated clearance lanes at the country's checkpoints, provided that their biometric identifiers (iris / facial / fingerprints) have been enrolled with ICA.
+In addition, for young Singapore citizens who wish to use the automated lanes but had collected their passports before turning six, they may enrol their biometrics at the staffed immigration counters (with the supervision of their parent/guardian).

-In addition, with Singapore's developed and high-income status, Singaporean citizens who intend to travel as tourists, are also eligible to use the automated border control systems (eGates) when arriving in (or departing from) the various following countries:
+In addition, with Singapore's developed and high-income status, Singapore citizens who intend to travel as tourists, are also eligible to use the automated border control systems (eGates) when arriving in (or departing from) the various following countries:

 a) The Trusted Traveller Program offered by the Immigration Services Agency of Japan (ISA), is limited to: